 Office of Student Financial Services

-(Photo Above, Donor Reception 2019) The Office of Student Financial Services provides comprehensive information and services about how to finance your nursing education at PSON.
+(Photo Above, Donor Reception 2019) The Office of Student Financial Services provides comprehensive, individualized counseling about how to finance your nursing education at PSON.
 The school offers various types of assistance and makes all award decisions based on financial need, without regard to race, sex, color, creed, age, national origin, handicap, veteran status, marital status, or sexual orientation.

-PSON adheres to rigid criteria in awarding federal funds and awards aid solely based on verified financial need, as determined using federally approved guidelines.
-The School ensures that all regulations and requirements pertaining to Title IV Federal Family Education Loan and Federal and State Grant programs are rigorously followed.
+PSON adheres to rigid criteria in awarding scholarships and awards financial assistance based on verified financial need, as determined using federally approved guidelines.
+The school ensures that all regulations and requirements pertaining to Title IV Federal Family Education Loan and Federal and State Grant programs are rigorously followed.
 Institutional scholarships are based on the availability of funds and criteria that may include academic standing and/or demonstrated financial need.
 The School regularly refers to reference materials from the U.S. Department of Education, the Higher Education Services Corporation and their websites in order to ascertain that the procedures implemented satisfy program requirements.

 |Books and Supplies||$3,000|